frenetic00/LdapSearchBof/README.md

 ## Credits
 Thanks to Trustedsec's CS-Situational-Awareness-BOF for insipring this project.
 Various code snippets across the internet have helped me write this code which I've referenced in the source.
+Thanks to [LarryCheech](https://github.com/LarryCheech) and [magrath3an](https://github.com/magrath3an) for testing the code and encouraging the scope creep.